isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 A list of the Learning Journeys and Workshops is available from this link:
 <a target="_blank" href="/files/IWM_2024___Detailed_Info_for_Learning_Journey_and_Workshop__June_7_.pdf">IWM 2024 - Detailed Info for Learning Journey and Workshop (updated June 7, 2024)</a>

+Click below for the Registration Link:
+(Will be made available by June 15, 2024).

 ## Programme (DRAFT as of June 7, 2024)